vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems

-One noteworthy observation stemming from our results is the fact that RecurrentVarNet, despite its competitive performance against vSHARP on the CC dataset, performed significantly poorer on the fastMRI prostate dataset.
-We attribute this discrepancy to its limited receptive field, which became a bottleneck when dealing with equispaced undersampling in the fastMRI prostate dataset, known for introducing substantial aliasing in the image domain.
+A noteworthy observation stemming from our results is the fact that RVarNet, despite its competitive performance against vSHARP on the CC dataset (\Section{subsec5.1}), performed significantly poorer on the fastMRI prostate (\Section{subsec5.1}) and CMRxRecon cardiac datasets (\Section{subsec5.2}).
+We attribute this discrepancy to its limited receptive field, which became a bottleneck when dealing with equispaced undersampling in the fastMRI prostate and CMRxRecon cardiac datasets, known for introducing substantial aliasing in the image domain.
 While increasing the number of parameters might enhance its performance, the recurrent nature of the network makes it challenging to fit in GPU memory during training.
-In contrast, both vSHARP and E2EVarNet, which employed U-Nets, benefited from a larger receptive field, enabling them to handle the aliasing caused by the equispaced undersampling more effectively.
+In contrast, both vSHARP (with U-Net denoisers) and E2EVarNet, which employed U-Nets, benefited from a larger receptive field, enabling them to handle the aliasing caused by the equispaced undersampling more effectively.

-Although in our experiments vSHARP exhibited superior performance against other state-of-the-art methods, it was bounded by longer reconstruction times when compared to the other methods.
+Despite vSHARP's superior performance in the main experiments, it was associated with longer reconstruction times compared to the baseline methods.
 However, one notable aspect of vSHARP is its adaptability.
-In an ablation study in \Section{subsubsec6.1.2}, we showed that it can be configured to use a reduced subset of optimization blocks during inference, which significantly reduces computational time while maintaining high reconstruction quality.
-This adaptability makes vSHARP a practical choice for applications where a trade-off between computation and reconstruction quality is needed.
-Note that we only experimented with using blocks 1, 2, 6, 10, 11, and 12 as a reduced set of optimization blocks, but alternative selections may yield even more promising results.
-The selection of these optimization blocks was primarily driven by their substantial contribution to the loss computation during training, sparking the idea of employing different weighting schemes, such as an equal weighting scheme across all optimization blocks.
+Our ablation study in \Section{subsec5.3}, focused on the prostate dataset, demonstrated that a "smaller" version of vSHARP with a reduced number of optimization blocks ($T=8$ instead of $T=12$) and fewer DCGD steps ($T_{\vec{x}}=6$ instead of $T_{\vec{x}}=10$) significantly reduced computational constraints such as memory usage (around 30\% less hyperparameters) and inference time (\Table{ablation_metrics}), while maintaining high reconstruction quality (\Figure{metrics_ablation}, \Table{ablation_metrics}).
+This variant not only enabled faster inference but also consistently outperformed the considered baselines (Tables \ref{tab:metrics-prostate} and \ref{tab:ablation_metrics}).

+Furthermore, our ablation study in \Section{subsec5.3} explored various configurations of vSHARP to understand its adaptability.
+Specifically, we tested different denoiser choices (simple convolution blocks, ResNets, Uformers) while keeping other hyperparameters identical to the original.
+The results indicated that the vSHARP with Uformers model generally performed similarly to the vSHARPs with U-Net denoisers across all metrics and acceleration factors.
+Moreover, all ablative choices outperformed the considered baselines (\Figure{metrics_prostate}, \Table{metrics-prostate}).